 We created a user flow in order to map out Chase's tasks and interactions on the WorkBriefly app.

 Get on-boarded on the app > Browse for jobs and apply for jobs > Wait on job application decision > Get approved for the job > Clock-in/out for the job > Rate employer > Gets paid for the job done.

-We decided to go with the features below, as our app would fill the gap in the market, and differentiate us from the competitions.
+Our team decided to go with the features below, as our app would fill the gap in the market, and differentiate us from the competitions.

 We started our design phase by creating paper prototypes.
-This allows us to iterate quickly after testing, before moving into digitizing the wireframes.
+This allowed us to iterate quickly after testing, before moving into digitizing the wireframes.
 We utilized the ‘design studio’ method to work on some main screens together and split the rest of the screens.

 We referred back to our research and found that to help our users achieve their goals fast, we need to cut down on screens while ensuring clear visual communications.

 Initially, we had the Clock In/Out button outside of the job listing card, but we decided to make it simpler by adding the button straight into the card and using an icon to make it quicker to glance at.
 We simplified the step by just having the "Clock In" feature here, as the user doesn't need to think about clocking out at this point.

 We realize that our filters are unclear, and being able to find a gig with proximity is important for our users.
 So we added titles under each icon and added km radius for location.